 Try to link a skill you are teaching to a real tangible situation, refer to examples, use people's names, get the child to practise the skill they are working on in as many environments and with as many different people as they can.

 When to teach

 Finding the time to teach your child social skills will depend on your family's circumstances.
 Some parents may choose to have spontaneous teaching moments when time allows.
 Others may like to have it scheduled into the weekly routine, eg every Saturday morning.
-Or others may adopt a combination of the two, aiding generalisation.

 - Do not teach during times of high stress.
 When your child is distressed, they are generally not in a state to be able to absorb any new information.
 For example, it would not be a good time to talk about sharing when a child is in the middle of a meltdown because their brother would not share his toy.

 - If you are going to have a planned, time-tabled activity prepare your child for when this is going to happen and what is going to happen during the session.
 Use visual reminders to reinforce this, for example putting a particular coloured sticker on the calendar.
 Remind them before the day and on the day itself.

 - Pick the day/time carefully.
 Do not schedule it when their favourite TV programme is on or on a day of the week you know they find particularly stressful, eg PE day at school.